haathie/pgmb/README.md

 	- If using a single `pg.Client`, then no -- you'll have to handle reconnections on your own.
 - **What happens if we accidentally start multiple instances of the same PGMB client with the same `groupId`?**
 	PGMB uses advisory locks to ensure that only a single instance of a subscription is active.
 If multiple instances are started with the same `groupId`, only one will be active, and the others will wait for the lock to be released.
 This ensures that there are no duplicate deliveries of events.
+- **Upgrade from 0.1.x to 0.2.x**
+	`0.2.x` is a completely new implementation of PGMB, with a different architecture & design.
+So when upgrading from `0.1.x` to `0.2.x`, code will need to be rewritten to use the new API.
+However, the new schema does not interfere with the old schema, so both versions can co-exist in the same database, allowing for a gradual migration.
+To add 0.2.x to an existing database with 0.1.x, simply run the setup script for 0.2.x -- this will add the new tables & functions required for 0.2.x without affecting the existing 0.1.x setup.
+	Practically all features from `0.1.x` can be achieved in `0.2.x`.